-Based on our Phase 1 studies, and our ongoing Phase 2 dose-ranging trial, EB613 appears to be safe and well tolerated with no drug-related adverse events reported.
-In a single volunteer, two mild unrelated adverse events (cough and dyspepsia) were reported one day after the oral drug administration.
-In contrast, three cases of transient increases in serum calcium above the upper limit of normal, and a single case of vomiting, were observed following injections of Forteo.

-Based on changes in general guidance issued by the FDA in 2018 and the similarity of our product's PK profile to that of Forteo, we requested and held a pre-IND meeting with the FDA to discuss our development plan of our oral PTH candidate, EB613, for the treatment of osteoporosis.
-In addition to discussing various aspects of the nonclinical and clinical development plan, the meeting focused on the use of the 505(b)(2) regulatory pathway and the use of bone mineral density, or BMD, rather than fracture incidence as the primary endpoint to support an NDA.
+We have completed two, multi-stage Phase 1 clinical trials of EB613 and are expecting final bone mineral density, or BMD, results from the ongoing Phase 2 double-blind, placebo-controlled, dose-ranging trial of EB613 in the second quarter of 2021.
+Based on these trials, which were conducted in Israel, EB613 appears to be safe and well tolerated with no serious drug-related adverse events reported.
+Furthermore, the adverse events seen in these trials are consistent with those seen in other trials of PTH (1-34).
+In November 2018, we had a pre-IND meeting with the FDA to discuss the EB613 program including various aspects of the nonclinical and clinical development plan, the use of the 505(b)(2) regulatory pathway and the use of BMD, rather than fracture incidence as the primary endpoint to support an NDA.
 Based on the FDA's response, we believe that we may be able to use BMD as the primary efficacy endpoint for a Phase 3 trial and that a fracture endpoint trial will not be required.